 CCH recommends that volunteers consult their healthcare provider at least 6 weeks prior to travel to discuss immunizations, medications, and fitness for travel to Haiti.
 Immunizations and medications commonly recommended for travel to Haiti include:

+- 1. Tetanus immunization

-- 1. Current tetanus - 2.
-Hepatitis A and Hepatitis B immunizations - 3.
-Malaria prophylaxis (please visit CDC's website for current information: http://www.cdc.gov/MALARIA/)
+- 2. Hepatitis A and Hepatitis B immunizations

+- 3. Malaria prophylaxis

+- 4. Typhoid immunization